qforestlab/riscan-registration-VZ400/6_coarse_co-registration.md

 3. Click *2D*.
 4. Click *Reflectance*.
 5. Click *OK*.
-6. Right-click the point cloud of the upright scan position at the same location (so the previous scan position)
+6. Right-click the point cloud of the upright scan position at the same location (so the previous scan position).
 7. Click *View*.
 8. Click *2D*.
 9. Click *Reflectance*.